 There is no minimum or maximum amount you may donate at one time.
-Donors are asked to commit to donating 100 ounces before their baby turns one year old.

 The milk bank receives frozen breastmilk that has previously been stored in freezers.